therossee/ThesisManagement-Group09/front-end/README.md

 - `Home.jsx` : React component for the home page.
 - `InsertProposal.jsx` : React conditional component to filter if a teacher enters InsertThesisProposal, otherwise error.
 - `Proposals.jsx` : React conditional component to filter if a logged-in user is a student.
 In this case enters ThesisProposals, otherwise error.
-- `ViewProposal.jsx` : React component for viewThesisProposal.
+- `ViewProposal.jsx` : React component for view a ThesisProposal.
+- `EditProposal.jsx` : React component for edit a ThesisProposal.
 - `Applications.jsx` : React conditional component to filter if a logged-in user is a teacher.
 In this case enters ApplicationsProposals, otherwise error.
 - `VirtualClock.jsx` :  React component for virtual clock management